 For example, the 2019 water restrictions enforced by Sydney Water will only allow residents to water their lawns through particular methods.
 This includes using a watering can or bucket and watering with a trigger nozzle hose before 10 am and after 4 pm.

-Residents can also water their lawns through drip irrigation or water systems that feature automated weather adjustment, rain sensor or soil moisture sensor.
+Residents can also water their lawns through drip irrigation or water systems that feature automated weather adjustment, rain sensors or soil moisture sensors.

 It is a great idea to install a watering system that includes the above features as this will help ensure you are watering your lawn at the right times while being mindful of the restrictions.

 When there are no water restrictions and you have a sprinkler system, we recommend setting the timers accordingly.
 This should be in the early morning once or twice a week during summer, then hardly, if at all, in winter at around the same time.

 You should be watering your grass so the soil is wet to a depth of 150mm.
 This can be checked by sinking a shovel into the soil to see how far the water went.
 If this has reached the 150mm mark, this is the right amount of water your lawn needs.

 To make sure you have it on during the right time, you should record how long it takes for the water to reach 150mm.
 This is exactly how long you should be watering your grass and it should be reflected and adjusted to suit this on the water sprinkler system.